Skip to main content

 Biography

-Dr Jeannine Hess is a Lecturer in Chemistry in the Department of Chemistry, King’s College London.
-Jeannine obtained her PhD in 2016 from the University of Zurich under the supervision of Professor Gilles Gasser, where she first committed to fight parasitic diseases.
-She designed, synthesised and evaluated a range of metal-based molecules to find cures for various parasitic worm infections that are an immersive threat to humans and livestock.
+Dr Jeannine Hess is a Lecturer at the Department of Chemistry and a Group Leader at the Francis Crick Institute.
+Jeannine obtained her PhD in 2016 from the University of Zurich under the supervision of Prof. Gilles Gasser, where she first committed to fight parasitic diseases.
+She designed, synthesised and evaluated a range metal-based molecules to find cures for various parasitic worm infections that are an immersive threat to humans and livestock.

 Teaching